 Khat Detox Guide: Symptoms, Timeline, and Effects

-Khat is the term used for the leaves of the Catha edulis plant – native to and originally cultivated in East Africa and southern Arabia.1, 3 Khat is usually chewed or brewed into tea for its stimulant effects.
-Khat’s active ingredients are cathinone, a tightly controlled Schedule I drug that is illegal in the US, and cathine, a Schedule IV drug (both central nervous system stimulants).
+Khat is the term used for the leaves of the Catha edulis plant, native to and originally cultivated in East Africa and southern Arabia.1, 3 Khat is usually chewed or brewed into a tea for its stimulant effects.
+Khat’s active ingredients are cathinone, a tightly controlled Schedule I drug that is illegal in the US, and cathine, a Schedule IV drug (both central nervous system stimulants).1, 3

-Research suggests that about 20 million people all around the world are regular users of khat.
-Although khat use began in the Ethiopian and Arabian regions, in the past few decades use has extended to other parts of the world, including Europe and the United States.
-One of the reasons for widespread use of khat is that scientists have created synthetic forms of the drug, which has made access to khat easier in recent years.
-Many of the khat users in western countries are immigrants from the Middle East or Eastern Africa.8
+Research suggests that about 20 million people around the world regularly use khat.
+Although khat use is thought to have started in Ethiopia and Arab regions, use has extended to other parts of the world in recent years, including Europe and the United States.
+Widespread use of khat is thought to have increased because scientists have created synthetic forms of the drug, making access easier.6

-Although khat use is accepted and considered a social activity in some areas of the world, it is illegal in the United States and considered to be a drug of abuse by the World Health Organization.
+Khat use is accepted and considered a social activity in some areas of the world, but is illegal in the United States and considered to be a drug of misuse by the World Health Organization.
 Research has found that man-made khat can be stronger and potentially more dangerous than naturally occurring cathines and cathinones.6

 Short-term Effects of Khat Use